This Discussion channel is currently closed.

 Default_avatar

-Rick Masloski over 6 years ago
+Rick Masloski about 7 years ago

 I think the PUC has to monitor this closely.
 I have heard of too many examples where the fees charged by a utility just don't make sense.
 If they can be justified--fine.
 Personally, I don't understand why there should be any fees.
 The solar industry is providing jobs, helping the environment ,etc.-- all good things.
 Why do anything that would distract from that--no fees.